jundalisay/spblist/content/en/research/physics/capra/chapter-04.md

 of the universe, and have never even mentioned its Creator.’
 To this Laplace replied bluntly, ‘I had no need for that hypo- thesis.‘

+Physicists extended Newtonian mechanics to:
-Encouraged by the brilliant success of Newtonian mechanics in astronomy, physicists extended it to the continuous motion of fluids and to the vibrations of elastic bodies, and again it worked.
-Finally, even the theory of heat could be reduced to mechanics when it was realized that heat was the energy created by a complicated ‘jiggling’ motion of the molecules.
+- the continuous motion of fluids
+- the vibrations of elastic bodies
+- the theory of heat

+Heat was the energy created by a complicated ‘jiggling’ motion of the molecules.

-When the temperature of, say, water is increased the motion of the water molecules increases until they overcome the forces holding them together and fly apart.
+When the temperature of water is increased, the motion of the water molecules increases until they overcome the forces holding them together and fly apart.
 In this way, water turns into steam.

 On the other hand, when the thermal motion is slowed down by cooling the water, the molecules finally lock into a new, more rigid pattern which is ice.

 In a similar way, many other thermal phenomena can be understood quite well from a purely mechanistic point of view.

-The enormous success of the mechanistic model made physicists of the early nineteenth century believe that the universe was indeed a huge mechanical system running according to the Newtonian laws of motion.
-These laws were seen as the basic laws of nature and Newton’s mechanics was considered to be the ultimate theory of natural phenomena.
+The enormous success of the mechanistic model made physicists of the early 19th century believe that the universe was a huge mechanical system running according to the Newtonian laws of motion.

-And yet, it was less than a hundred years later that a new physical reality was discovered which made the limitations of the Newtonian model apparent and showed that none of its features had absolute validity.

-This realization did not come abruptly, but was initiated by developments that had already started in the nineteenth century and prepared the way for the scientific revolutions of our time.
-The first of these developments was the discovery and investigation of electric and magnetic phenomena which could not be described appropriately by the mechanistic model and involved a new type of force.
-The important step was made by Michael Faraday and Clerk Maxwell-the first, one of the greatest experimenters in the history of science, the second, a brilliant theorist.
-When Faraday produced an electric current in a coil of copper by moving a magnet near it, and thus converted the mechanical work of moving the magnet into electric energy, he brought science and tech- nology to a turning point.
-His fundamental experiment gave birth, on the one hand, to the vast technology of electrical engineering; on the other hand, it formed the basis of his and Maxwell’s theoretical speculations which, eventually, resulted in a complete theory of electromagnetism.
-Faraday and Maxwell did not only study the effects of the electric and mag- netic forces, but made the forces themselves the primary object of their investigation.
-They replaced the concept of a force by that of a force field, and in doing so they were the first to go beyond Newtonian physics.

-Instead of interpreting the interaction between a positive and a negative charge simply by saying that the two charges attract each other like two masses in Newtonian mechanics, Faraday and Maxwell found it more appropriate to say that each charge creates a ‘disturbance’, or a ‘condition’, in the space around it so that the other charge, when it is present, feels a force.
-This condition in space which has the potential of producing a force is called a field.
-It is created by a single charge and it exists whether or not another charge is brought in to feel its effect.

-This was a most profound change in man’s conception of physical reality.
-In the Newtonian view, the forces were rigidly connected with the bodies they act upon.
-Now the force concept was replaced by the much subtler concept of a field which had its own reality and could be studied without any reference to material bodies.
-The culmination of this theory, called electrodynamics, was the realization that light is nothing but a rapidly alternating electromagnetic field travelling through space in the form of waves.
-Today we know that radio waves, light waves or X-rays, are all electromagnetic waves, oscillating electric and magnetic fields differing only in the frequency of their oscillation, and that visible light is only a tiny fraction of the electromagnetic spectrum.

-In spite of these far-reaching changes, Newtonian mechanics at first held its position as the basis of all physics.
-Maxwell himself tried to explain his results in mechanical terms, inter- preting the fields as states of mechanical stress in a very light space-filling medium, called ether, and the electromagnetic waves as elastic waves of this ether.
-This was only natural as waves are usually experienced as vibrations of something;
-water waves as vibrations of water, sound waves as vibrations of air.
-Maxwell, however, used several mechanical interpreta- tions of his theory at the same time and apparently took none of them really seriously.
-He must have realized intuitively, even if he did not say so explicitly, that the fundamental entities in his theory were the fields and not the mechanical models.
-It was Einstein who clearly recognized this fact fifty years later when he declared that no ether existed and that the electro- magnetic fields were physical entities in their own right which could travel through empty space and could not be explained mechanically.
-At the beginning of the twentieth century, then, physicists had two successful theories which applied to different pheno- mena : Newton’s mechanics and Maxwell’s electrodynamics.
-Thus the Newtonian model had ceased to be the basis of all physics.
-MODERN PHYSICS
-The first three decades of our century changed the whole situation in physics radically.
-Two separate developments- that of relativity theory and of atomic physics-shattered all the principal concepts of the Newtonian world view: the notion of absolute space and time, the elementary solid particles, the